 Haidt is the Thomas Cooley Professor of Ethical Leadership at New York University’s Stern School of Business.
 His research focuses on the use of moral psychology to transcend the “culture wars," enhance public discourse and foster more civil forms of politics.

 Haidt is the author of The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom (Basic Books, 2006), which drew connections between contemporary psychology and ancient religious and philosophical wisdom on the human condition.
 His next book, The Righteous Mind: Why Good People Are Divided by Politics and Religion (Pantheon Books, 2012), reached #6 on the New York Times’ best-seller list for non-fiction.
-He is the co-author (with Greg Lukianoff) of the forthcoming book, The Coddling of the American Mind: How Good Intentions and Bad Ideas Are Setting Up a Generation for Failure (Penguin Publishing Group, 2018).
+He is the co-author (with Greg Lukianoff) of the new book, The Coddling of the American Mind: How Good Intentions and Bad Ideas Are Setting Up a Generation for Failure (Penguin Publishing Group, 2018).

 His lecture at Fifth Avenue will draw on the major themes of these books.